 - Hold the baby with supervision.

-- Share some (but not all) toys with the baby - let the older child keep the toys that are very special to him or her.
+- Share some (but not all) toys with the baby -- let the older child keep the toys that are very special to him or her.
+Toys should be safe for the baby.

 - Have a drawer or a place in the baby's room for some of his or her toys.